-- Public accounting: Auditing, consulting and tax functions
+- Public accountant: Auditing, consulting and tax functions

-- Management accounting : Cost accounting, budgeting, financial statement preparation and analysis
+- Management accountant: Cost accounting, budgeting, financial statement preparation and analysis

-- Government accounting: Oversight, performance and allocation of funds
+- Government accountant: Oversight, performance and allocation of funds

-- Internal auditing: Compliance with organizational policies, accounting controls and accounting systems
+- Internal auditor: Compliance with organizational policies, accounting controls and accounting systems

 - Nonprofit organizations: Specialized expertise in accounting and tax regulations, and policies unique to them